Tastykake: Varieties

+Tastykake produces a variety of pastries including cupcakes, donuts, honey buns, and pies.

 History

 Philip J. Baur and Herbert T. Morris founded the company, in the Germantown neighborhood along Sedgley Avenue, with an initial investment of $50,000.
 First, Baur and Morris had opened a bakery in the Pittsburgh area, selling it to the Ward Baking Company in 1913.
 When Baur and Morris sold to Ward, the terms of the sale prohibited them from opening another bakery within 100 miles of Pittsburgh, so the partners looked instead to Philadelphia.
 In November 1913 they settled on the Sedgley Avenue location.
 Morris's wife came up with the Tastykake name.
 A Boston student created the Tastykake girl and logo.
 Then, the company adopted the slogan, "The Cake That Made Mother Stop Baking."